OpenTranslationBible/open-bible/en-GB/43.John/md/john-11.md

 ## John 11:26

-and whoever lives by believing in Me will never die.
+and whoever lives by having faith in Me will never truly die.
 Do you believe this?”

 ## John 11:27

-“Yes, Lord,” she replied, “I believe that You are the Messiah, the Son of God, who is to come into the world.”
+“Yes, Lord,” she replied, “I believe that You are the Messiah, the Son of God, who was destined to come into the world.”

 ---